Lectures

 - More information can be found on StudOn and Campo.

-- Organizers: Matthias Kreuzer, Heinrich Löllmann
+- Organizers: Heinrich Löllmann

 - ECTS: 2.5